Bonnie423/dreamfest/README.md

 ### 0. Installation and migrations

-- [ ] Clone this repo and `cd` into the new directory
+- [X ] Clone this repo and `cd` into the new directory
-- [ ] Install packages, run migrations and seeds, and start the dev server with `npm run dev`
+- [X ] Install packages, run migrations and seeds, and start the dev server with `npm run dev`
   <details style="padding-left: 2em">
     <summary>Tip</summary>